Luis Urías Preview, Player Props: Red Sox vs. Astros

 Luis Urías At The Plate

-- Urias is batting .176 with four doubles, three home runs and 14 walks.
+- Urias is hitting .181 with four doubles, three home runs and 16 walks.

-- In nine games this season (25.7%), Urias has picked up an RBI, and in three of those games (8.6%) he had more than one.
+- Urias has driven in a run in nine games this year (25.0%), including three games with more than one RBI (8.3%).
 He has also driven in three or more of his team's runs in two contests.

-- In 11 of 35 games this season, he has scored, including multiple runs once.
+- In 11 of 36 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.